Keegs4213/Workout-Wise/README.md

 We ensured product quality through frequent testing during the development process.
 We constantly tested all aspects of the application throughout the entire process to ensure that no unexpected errors occurred when making changes.
 We handled edge cases by anticipating user errors and providing appropriate error messages, which led to more efficient debugging.

 ## Implementation
 We initially considered making this a mobile-only app but decided to support both desktop and mobile platforms to make it more accessible.
-We have deployed the application with Vercel, but in the future, we plan to acquire a domain and use a service like AWS for production-level deployment.
+We have deployed the application with Vercel, but in the future, we plan to acquire a domain and use a service like Elastic Beanstalk + AWS for production-level deployment.

 ## End-to-end solution
 The software effectively meets its objectives by providing users with personalized workout plans based on their fitness goals and levels and a way to track their workouts.